sokolj1/minimal-mistakes/_posts/2018-09-14-MGMT-3125-Introduction-to-Data-Visualization.md

 * How will you communicate?
 What is the medium of choice?

 #### Exploratory vs. explanatory analysis
-*	Ex_plor_atory: understand the data to determine what is noteworthy to show the audience
+*	Exploratory: understanding the data to determine what is noteworthy to show the audience
-* Ex_plan_atory: the specific story about the data to tell the audience
+* Explanatory: the specific story about the data to tell the audience

-Too often the visualization author shows the exploratory analysis instead of the important explanatory analysis the audience will care about.
+Too often the visualization author shows the exploratory analysis instead of the important explanatory analysis the audience needs to know.

 #### The who, what and how of context